 Step 4—Apply for Housing

 All admitted first-time freshmen from outside SDSU's local admission area are required to live on campus for their first year.
 In addition, all first-time freshman participants in the University Honors Program are required to live on campus.
-SDSU highly encourages all students to live on campus for at least two years while studying at the university.

 - If you have not already done so, indicate your interest in on-campus housing in the "Admission Status" section of your WebPortal account.
-This will tell that us you are requesting an on-campus housing license agreement.
+This will tell us that you are requesting an on-campus housing license agreement.
 If you are from outside the service area, this step will be completed for you.

 - The license agreement will be made available to you online via the WebPortal beginning in March.
 The license agreement is made available to students who: 1) are required to live in on-campus housing; 2) have indicated interest in on-campus housing; and 3) have been admitted to SDSU.

-- If you are required to live in on-campus housing, you must submit the license agreement and $375 initial payment by the May 1 Intent to Enroll deadline or your admission will be canceled.
+- If you are required to live in on-campus housing, you must submit the license agreement and $375 non-refundable initial payment by the May 1 Intent to Enroll deadline or your admission will be canceled.

 The Housing website provides detailed on-campus housing information.
 Please visit the website for more information regarding the housing application process, living communities, meal plans, and costs.